-High Standards at Greenwich Market
+What to buy at Greenwich Market

-Wednesdays are the day for produce and homewares, while on Thursdays and Fridays the market specialises in antiques and collectables.
+Wednesdays are the day for produce and homewares, while on Thursdays and Fridays, the market specialises in antiques and collectables.
 The weekend stalls tend to carry more arts and crafts and a variety of meals and snacks are available then, too.
 The market is well known for its arts and crafts market on the weekend, which was established in 1985.

 This dedication to bringing visitors a singular experience extends to the food stalls.
 Here are some of the highlights at the market: